gplv2/vagrant-postgres/README.md

  - multi slave support
  - uses Centos because we use Redhat at work (would much rather do this in the debian family)
  - pgbouncer in front of DB, behind haproxy

+## Different postgres versions supported

+Tested version at the moment  : PG 11 and PG 12
+Set your version in the scripts/variables file

 ## how to run
  - first create the postgresql shared key to setup trust : vagrant push
  - then : vagrant up